Did you know that enrichment isn't a luxury—it's essential?

 Today, animal care staff around the world are innovating enrichment techniques throughout their zoos.

-Much like zoo animals, dogs in home environments can experience stress, boredom, and anxiety when their natural instincts are stifled.
+Much like zoo animals, dogs in home environments can experience stress, boredom, and anxiety when their instincts are stifled.

 What is canine enrichment?